epistemehealth/about-source/content/about/plan-s.md

 ## 5. Transparency of Costs and Prices

-We do not charge any fees for any of our services, including triaging, peer review, editorial work, copy editing etc. We only ask that authors who receive permissions requests for uses beyond what is specified in their public license share However, this does not mean that publishing is without costs.
-We have committed to publishing our annual financial statements on our [website](/about/documents).
+We do not charge any fees for any of our services, including triaging, peer review, editorial work, copy editing etc. We only ask that authors who receive permissions requests for uses beyond what is specified in their public license share at least 30% of any fees that they collect.
+However, we do not expect to raise significant revenue this way.

+For the sake of transparency, the committee of management of Episteme Health Inc. has committed to publishing our annual financial statements on our [website](/about/documents).

 # Technical Requirements